rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

 !!!
 Note

-    The variable `homes.stdout_lines` is a list of variables of type string, a way to organize variables that we had not yet encountered.
+    The variable `homes.stdout_lines` is a list of variables of type string, a way to organize variables we had not yet encountered.

 The strings that make up the stored variable can be accessed via the `stdout` value (which allows you to do things like `homes.stdout.find("core") != -1`), to exploit them using a loop (see `loop`), or simply by their indices as seen in the previous example.

-### Exercises-1
+### Exercises:

-* Write a  playbook `play-vars.yml` that prints the distribution name of the target with its major version, using global variables.
+* Write a playbook, `play-vars.yml,` using global variables that print the target's distribution name and major version.

 * Write a playbook using the following dictionary to display the services that will be installed: